Notes on the Geography of Oklahoma: Downtown Oklahoma City

 It has nice detailing--no surprise since it, too, was the work of William Wells.

-Adjoining it is a Southwest Bell building from 1920 with its own fine detailing.
+Adjoining it is a Southwest Bell building from 1920 with its own ornate detailing.

 Talk about getting architecturally blackjacked: the Pioneer Building, in the distance, is overpowered by the nearly windowless hulk of a later Southwest Bell building.
-The low building in the foreground is the former city library, now closed.
+The low building in the foreground is the former city library.
 It replaced an ornate Carnegie Library and has now been itself replaced by a new library a few blocks away.

 The middle building--the one with the handsomely arched windows--was originally the Elks Lodge.
 It was supposed to be 12 stories tall, but money ran out and the Elks lost the building, which was purchased in 1947 by its present occupant, Oklahoma Natural Gas.
 The taller building across the street is the headquarters of Oklahoma Gas and Electric, which was built to six stories in 1927 and raised to 12 in 1954.
-The building was severely damaged in the Murrah Federal Building bombing, ahd OG&E moved out while the building was renovated.
+The building was severely damaged in the Murrah Federal Building bombing.

 The India Temple Shrine Building of 1923, another project of Solomon Layton.
 The Shriners lost their building, too.
 It later became the Home State Theater and subsequently the office of the Law Journal Record; it's now owned by the Oklahoma City National Memorial Foundation.